Ordering repeat prescriptions

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.

-You can request an appropriate appointment for your medication review instead, to avoid unnecessary delays to further prescriptions.
+You can request an appropriate appointment for your medication review instead, to avoid unnecessary delays to further prescriptions

 Prescription charges